tetraminus/RiskOfRelics/.github/ISSUE_TEMPLATE/feature-request--balancing-ideas.md

 ---
-name: Feature request
+name: Feature request/ Balancing ideas
-about: Suggest an idea for this project
+about: Suggest an idea for this project, or suggest balance changes.
 title: ''
 labels: ''
-assignees: ''
+assignees: tetraminus

 ---